rocky-linux/documentation/docs/books/incus_server/09-snapshot_server.md

 firewall-cmd reload
 ```

-Next, as our unprivileged (incusadmin) user, you need to set the trust relationship between the two machines.
+Next, as your unprivileged (incusadmin) user, you need to set the trust relationship between the two machines.
 This is done by running the following on incus-primary:

 ```bash
 incus remote add incus-snapshot